braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/wsc_sports.md

 # WSC Sports

+{:.subintro}
-> The [WSC Sports][1] platform generates personalized sports videos for every digital platform and every sports fan - automatically and in real-time.
+The [WSC Sports][1] platform generates personalized sports videos for every digital platform and every sports fan - automatically and in real-time.

 The Braze and WSC Sports integration allows you to include rich and robust sports media in your Braze push notifications.